jsoma/tabletop/README.md

 [Mapsheet](https://github.com/jsoma/mapsheet) creates super easy, customizable maps.

+## Other Options

+If you aren't really feeling Tabletop, you should give [Dataset](http://misoproject.com/dataset/) a shot.
+It's "a JavaScript client-side data transformation and management library," which means it does a hell of a lot more than our dear Tabletop.

 ## Credits

 [Jonathan Soma](http://twitter.com/dangerscarf), who would rather be cooking than coding.
-Inspired by the relentless demands of [John Keefe(https://twitter.com/jkeefe) of WNYC.
+Inspired by the relentless demands of [John Keefe](https://twitter.com/jkeefe) of WNYC.

 Thanks to [Scott Seaward](https://github.com/plainview) for implementing multi-instance Tabletop.